 Stay Within Legal Requirements

 You are legally required to be compliant!
-Section 508 covers Information and Communications Technology such as websites, multimedia, documents, many more in America.
-Be sure to check if your market is affected in the article.
+Section 508 covers Information and Communications Technology such as websites, multimedia, documents, and many more in America.
+Be sure to check if your market is affected by the article.

 Simply put, making your website accessible saves you money by reducing your legal risk.